-$$B{\rm P}/B{\rm Q} = r_2/r_1 = \frac{1\,{\rm cm}}{1.5\,{\rm cm}} = \frac{2}{3}$$
+$$\frac{B_P}{B_Q} = \frac{r_2}{r_1} = \frac{1 \text{ cm}}{1.5 \text{ cm}} = \frac{2}{3}$$

-- 25. Name the type of electric current generated by most of the power stations in India.
+- 26. Name the type of electric current generated by most of the power stations in India.
 Why is it preferred over the other type of electric current? - Ans.
 Alternating current is generated by most of the power stations in India.
-It is preferred over direct current because: - (a) AC generators are easy to operate and maintain. - (b) In an AC circuit, the voltage can be suitably increased or decreased with the help of a transformer. - (c) AC electric power can be transmitted over long distances without much loss of energy. - 26.
+It is preferred over direct current because: - (a) AC generators are easy to operate and maintain. - (b) In an AC circuit, the voltage can be suitably increased or decreased with the help of a transformer. - (c) AC electric power can be transmitted over long distances without much loss of energy. - 27.
 How is a solenoid different from a coil? - Ans.
 The main difference between a solenoid and a coil is that in the former the length is much greater than the diameter, while in the latter, the length and diameter are comparable.
-The distance between loops is also greater than it is in a coil.

-- 27. Describe an activity to show how an iron nail can be magnetised. - Ans.
+The distance between loops is also greater than it is in a coil. - 28.
+Describe an activity to show how an iron nail can be magnetised. - Ans.
 An iron nail can be magnetised using the concept of electromagnetism.
 The method requires a length of insulated copper wire, some pliers, and a battery or series of batteries taped together.
 We expose about an inch of copper wire from either end of the wire, and wrap the middle portion of the wire tightly about the nail.
 More wraps of wire will give us a stronger magnet.
 Then, we attach each exposed end of the copper wire to opposite battery terminals to complete the electromagnet.

-28. The following figure depicts three diagrams showing entry of an electron in a magnetic field.
-Identify the case in which the force on the electron will be maximum and minimum respectively.
+- 29. (a) State the rule used to find the force acting on a current-carrying conductor placed in a magnetic field. - (b) The following three diagrams are showing entry of an electron in a magnetic field.Identify the case in which the force will be - (i) maximum and (ii) minimum respectively.
 Give reason for your answer.
-Find the direction of maximum force acting on the electron.
+(CBSE 2023)